awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 [ec2-user ~]$ if curl -s http://169.254.169.254/latest/meta-data/spot/termination-time | grep -q .*T.*Z; then echo terminated; fi
 ```

-The `termination-time` item specifies the approximate time in UTC when the instance will receive the shutdown signal\.
+The `termination-time` item specifies the approximate time in UTC when the instance receives the shutdown signal\.
 For example:

 ```
 2015-01-05T18:02:00Z